kwebio/kweb-core/docs/src/gettingstarted.md

 (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) for
 building and manipulating a [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) in a remote web browser, while also listening for and handing DOM events.

-Importantly, this DSL can also do anything Kotlin can do, including features like for loops, functions, coroutines, and classes.
+It's important to note that this DSL can also do anything that Kotlin can do, including features like for loops, functions, coroutines, and classes.

-Here is a simple example using an ordinary Kotlin *for loop*:
+Here is a simple example using a Kotlin *for loop*:

 ```kotlin
 {{#include ../../src/test/kotlin/kweb/docs/gettingstarted.kt:hello_world_2}}
 ```

-To produce\...
+This will produce the following HTML:

 ```html
 <body>